 - 3.1 The key factors set out in the Policy are intended to address the principle issues related to licensed premises.
 Licensed premises and activities can play an important role in ensuring that the Borough is vibrant, prosperous, thriving and welcoming.
 However, if premises are not managed responsibly they can also impact negatively on an area by causing a wide variety of problems. - 3.2 Our aim is to promote an 'inclusive' evening and night time economy throughout the Borough to ensure people of all ages can participate in and enjoy a range of activities.
-These key factors are designed to ensure that all licensed premises throughout the Borough operate to promote the four licensing objectives in order to ensure they contribute positively to the Borough.
+These Key Factors are designed to ensure that all licensed premises throughout the Borough operate to promote the four licensing objectives in order to ensure they contribute positively to the Borough.
 The Key Factors are: - KF1 What we aim to encourage - KF2 The location of licensed premises - KF3 Hours for licensed premises - KF4 Standards to promote the licensing objectives - KF5 Off sales of alcohol - 3.3 A key aim is to ensure the diversity of licensed premises and particularly avoid premises simply focused on the consumption of alcohol.
-Where relevant representations are made, there will be presumptions against premises that facilitate quick drinking through lack of seats (vertical drinking), loud music, and particularly those which aim to attract an exclusively youth-focused crowd to the exclusion or detriment of other groups. - 3.4 We will also ensure that due consideration is given to the proximity of licensed premises not only to local residents and businesses, but also in relation to other licensed premises to ensure they are located in a position that does not adversely affect their ability to ensure the promotion of the licensing objectives. - 3.5 While it is recognized that, in some circumstances, flexible licensing hours for the sale of alcohol can help to ensure that concentrations of customers leaving premises simultaneously are avoided, the Licensing Authority will consider restricting hours to ensure the promotion of the licensing objectives, subject to relevant representations being made in relation to the hours applied for, should the Licensing Authority deem this appropriate and proportionate following a hearing. - 3.6 Where no relevant representations are received against an application for a Premises Licence or Club Premises Certificate, it shall be granted automatically subject to mandatory conditions under the Licensing Act and conditions consistent with the licensee's operating schedule. - 3.7 However, we have established Key Factors we expect licensees to consider.
-Failure to do this may increase the possibility of representations being made against applications, particularly by Responsible Authorities.
+Where relevant representations are made applicants wishing to operate premises that facilitate quick drinking through a lack of seats (vertical drinking), loud music, and particularly those which aim to attract a particular audience to the exclusion or detriment of other groups will need to be able to demonstrate through appropriate measures that their application will not have an adverse impact on the licensing objectives; the reliance on continuing good practice is unlikely to be sufficient where such applications for new or material variations are sought. - 3.4 We will also ensure that due consideration is given to the proximity of licensed premises not only to local residents and businesses, but also in relation to other licensed premises to ensure they are located in a position that does not adversely affect their ability to ensure the promotion of the licensing objectives. - 3.5 While it is recognized that, in some circumstances, flexible licensing hours for the sale of alcohol can help to ensure that concentrations of customers leaving premises simultaneously are avoided, the Licensing Authority will consider restricting hours to ensure the promotion of the licensing objectives, subject to relevant representations being made in relation to the hours applied for, should the Licensing Authority deem this appropriate and proportionate following a hearing. - 3.6 Where no relevant representations are received against an application for a Premises Licence or Club Premises Certificate, it shall be granted automatically subject to mandatory conditions under the Licensing Act and conditions consistent with the licensee's operating schedule. - 3.7 Failure to address the Key Factors contained within the Policy may increase the possibility of representations being made against applications, particularly by Responsible Authorities.